Mallick17/DevOps/README.md

 4. The browser requests these resources from the server.
 5. Once all resources are loaded, the browser displays the complete webpage.
 ---

+## Web Server(Explained)
+A **web server** is a system that hosts and delivers web content to users over the internet.
+It can refer to both the hardware and software components that work together to serve web pages and other resources to clients (typically web browsers).

+### Components of a Web Server

+1. **Hardware**
+- A web server, on the hardware side, is a computer that stores:
+  - **Web server software** (e.g., Apache, Nginx).
+  - **Website files** (e.g., HTML documents, images, CSS stylesheets, JavaScript files, fonts, and videos).
+- The hardware connects to the internet and facilitates data exchange with other devices.

+2. **Software**
+- The software side of a web server includes:
+  - An **HTTP server**: Software that understands **URLs** (web addresses) and **HTTP** (the protocol used by browsers to request and display web pages).
+  - Additional components for dynamic web servers, such as:
+    - **Application servers**: Software that processes and generates dynamic content.
+    - **Databases**: Stores data used to generate dynamic content.